FedericoCinus/rebalancing-social-feed/README.md

 }

 # Reproducibility
-1. Download the dataset from "soon available", and copy it into the root folder.
+1. Download the dataset from the link "soon available" and copy it into the root folder.
-2. Install the conda environment using the yml file.
+2. Install the Conda environment by executing the following command using the provided YAML file.
-3. Go into the script folder and run the scripts in following the numerical order.
+3. Go into the script folder and run the scripts following the numerical order.